MansoorCM/crawler/README.md

 Use the following command in the root folder to run all tests in the project.

     go test ./...

+#### Perplexity

+To use Perplexity AI, generate an API Key from https://www.perplexity.ai/settings/api and add PERPLEXITY_KEY="api_key" to the .env file.
+Also, use the git branch feature/perplexity-integration.

 ## Design